Study Reveals America’s Top Health Questions

 Most Popular Health Questions by State

-Across the nation, people have varying health concerns, and while different regions experience unique health challenges, we still discovered some similarities.
-In half of the states, we analyzed, questions about flu symptoms and calorie counting were unusually popular, meaning they had a higher search volume than the national average.
+People across the nation have varying health concerns, and while different regions experience unique health challenges, we still discovered some similarities.
+In half of the states we analyzed, questions about flu symptoms and calorie counting were unusually popular, meaning they had a higher search volume than the national average.

-A factor that could lead Colorado, Minnesota, Montana, and Wyoming to share an interest in concussion symptoms, is the abundance of opportunities to practice extreme sports in the state like skiing and snowboarding.
+A factor that could lead Colorado, Minnesota, Montana, and Wyoming to share an interest in concussion symptoms is the abundance of opportunities to practice extreme sports in these states, such as skiing and snowboarding.

 Although there are 50 states, the list of the most popular health questions across America didn't cover 50 varieties of topics.
 Instead, the health concerns can be narrowed down to 13 topics: ADHD, allergies, anxiety, blood pressure, calorie consumption, concussions, depression, diabetes, flu, heart attacks, kidney stones, RSV, and UTI.